 Overview

-The goal of our Hematology and Oncology Fellowship Program is to train and develop a new generation of hematologists and oncologists to provide comprehensive, compassionate and holistic care to patients with cancer and blood disorders while caring well for themselves also.
-Trainees will benefit from clinical and research training in our nationally recognized tertiary cancer center in the Phoenix metropolitan area.
-Our goal is to train physicians to lead continued growth in the field whether through scientific contributions, clinical care, health policy, advocacy, leadership, and medical education.
+The goal of our Hematology and Oncology Fellowship Program is to train a new generation of hematologists and oncologists to provide comprehensive, cutting edge, compassionate and holistic care to patients with cancer and blood disorders.
+Trainees will develop clinical and research expertise in our nationally recognized tertiary cancer center in the Phoenix metropolitan area.
+These future hematologists and oncologists will become leaders in cancer research, clinical care, health advocacy and management, as well as medical education.